-Other projects shall focus on the user interface specification (Section 4), particularly projects that develop a video game or biology labs.
+Other projects shall focus on the user interface specification (Section 4), particularly projects that develop a video game or virtual labs.
 Their use cases may be relatively simple.

 Finally, some projects will have relatively simple use cases and the user interface, but will focus on sophisticated simulation algorithms.
 An example is the Minority Game.
 They shall have detailed description of their algorithms in Section 5.c Mathematical Model of their report.

 The report must contain the sections listed below.
 Each section should be clearly delineated, with its own heading and pagination.
 The sections should be numbered as below, to facilitate the grading process.

 A minimum 3-page customer problem statement is required (Section 1.a).
 Your problem statement must describe customer’s requirements or expectations from your system, instead of listing the features that reflect the thought and analysis of the system developers.
 The Customer Problem Statement must be written from the customer’s point of view rather than the developer’s.
 You should describe informally, without the use-case jargon, the motivation for your project, what kind of problem you are solving, and how this problem is solved in the current practice (before your proposed system is deployed).
 Use the customer’s language and terminology, i.e., the language familiar to your target users, and avoid technical jargon.
 Utilize charts, illustrations, and display mock-ups to make it easier for the reader to understand the problem.
 Provide references (books, papers, websites) where to find more information or see existing solutions.
 Examples customer problem statements are given in the descriptions of software project ideas.

 Ensure that the enumerated requirements in Section 2 capture all features